Budget Dumpster presents The Fill Logo

 4. Once everything is nailed together, set your bin in place and use your hammer to drive the stakes firmly into the ground.

-Another super simple way to get yourself composting in style!
+Another super simple way to get yourself composting in style.
 A smart tip from Eartheasy: build two of these bins and set them up beside each other.
 This allows you to turn your compost by simply shoveling the pile into the neighboring bin — much easier than trying to turn a pile within a single bin.

-“Once your compost is ready, a rule of thumb I use is one shovel-full of organic matter (compost) for every square foot, mixed in with the native soil.
-This will build life in the soil, attract beneficial microbes for healthy plant life that will help resist pests and disease, and also help retain about 30 percent more moisture to reduce frequent watering.”
+"Once your compost is ready, a rule of thumb I use is one shovel-full of organic matter (compost) for every square foot, mixed in with the native soil.
+This will build life in the soil, attract beneficial microbes for healthy plant life that will help resist pests and disease, and also help retain about 30% more moisture to reduce frequent watering."

-Bob Lawson | Kellog Garden Products
+Bob Lawson, Kellogg Garden Products

 Not Feeling the DIY Route?